 - We are a clinical-stage biopharmaceutical company with a limited operating history and have incurred significant losses since our inception.
 To date, we have not generated any revenue from product sales.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years and may never achieve or maintain profitability.
-Our net loss was \$28.4 million and \$34.8 million for the three months ended March 31, 2024 and 2023, respectively. - We will need substantial additional funding to pursue our business objectives and continue our operations.
+Our net loss was \$70.7 million and \$97.7 million for the nine months ended September 30, 2024 and 2023, respectively. - We will need substantial additional funding to pursue our business objectives and continue our operations.
 If we are unable to raise capital when needed, we may be required to delay, limit, reduce or terminate our research or product development programs or future commercialization efforts. - Our approach to the discovery and development of product candidates based on our TORPEDO platform is unproven, which makes it difficult to predict the time, cost and likelihood of successfully developing any products. - While we are a clinical-stage company and have commenced clinical trials of several product candidates, we have never completed a clinical trial of any of our product candidates.
 Our business could be harmed if we are unable to develop, obtain regulatory approval for and/or commercialize our product candidates, or if we experience significant delays in doing any of these things. - We cannot be certain of the timely completion or outcome of our preclinical testing and clinical trials.
-In addition, the results of preclinical studies may not be predictive of the results of clinical trials and the results of any early-stage clinical trials we commence may not be predictive of the results of later-stage clinical trials. - Our preclinical studies and clinical trials may fail to demonstrate adequately the safety and efficacy of any of our product candidates, which would prevent, delay, or require additional research or analysis to proceed with development, regulatory approval, and commercialization of our current and future product candidates. - We have ongoing collaboration agreements with Roche, Betta Pharma, Merck, and MKDG, as well as a collaboration agreement with Biogen, whose research term expired on June 30, 2023 and research activities were substantially completed as of March 31, 2024.
-We may also seek to enter into additional collaborations in the future with third parties for the development and/or commercialization of certain of our product candidates.
+In addition, the results of preclinical studies may not be predictive of the results of clinical trials and the results of any early-stage clinical trials we commence may not be predictive of the results of later-stage clinical trials. - Our preclinical studies and clinical trials may fail to demonstrate adequately the safety and efficacy of any of our product candidates, which would prevent, delay, or require additional research or analysis to proceed with development, regulatory approval, and commercialization of our current and future product candidates. - We have ongoing collaborations with Roche, Betta Pharma, Merck, and MKDG.
+We may also seek to enter into additional collaborations in the future with third parties for the discovery, development and/or commercialization of certain of our product candidates.
 However, we may never realize the full potential benefits under these existing or potential collaboration arrangements. - We face substantial competition, which may result in others discovering, developing or commercializing products for the same indication and/or patient population before or more successfully than we do. - We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing, as well as for commercial manufacture if any of our product candidates receive marketing approval.
-This reliance on third parties may increase the risk that we will not have sufficient quantities of our product candidates in a timely manner, or at an acceptable cost or quality. - If we are unable to obtain required marketing approvals for, commercialize, manufacture, obtain, and maintain patent protection for or gain market acceptance of our product candidates, or if we experience significant delays in doing so, our business will be materially harmed and our ability to generate revenue from product sales will be materially impaired. - If we are unable to obtain and maintain patent protection for our technology and products or if the scope of the patent protection obtained is not sufficiently broad or enforceable, our competitors could develop and commercialize technology, product candidates, and products similar or identical to ours, and our ability to successfully commercialize our technology, product candidates, and products may be impaired. -
+This reliance on third parties may increase the risk that we will not have sufficient quantities of our product candidates in a timely manner, or at an acceptable cost or quality. - If we are unable to obtain required marketing approvals for, commercialize, manufacture, obtain, and maintain patent protection for or gain market acceptance of our product candidates, or if we experience significant delays in doing so, our business will be materially harmed and our ability to generate revenue from product sales will be materially impaired. - If we are unable to obtain and maintain patent protection for our technology and products or if the scope of the patent protection obtained is not sufficiently broad or enforceable, our competitors could develop and commercialize technology, product candidates, and products similar or identical to ours, and our ability to successfully commercialize our technology, product candidates, and products may be impaired.